dannguyen/smalldata_journalism/book/visualization/antipatterns.md

 #### Misaligned numbers
 Numerical columns, especially when concerning financial sums, should be right-aligned and in a monospaced font.

+#### Redundant data
+Is it necessarily to include datapoints that are already implied? e.g. including population when a crime per 100,000 population number is provided.

 #### Distracting lines
 Minimize the ink needed to separate the data values.

 ### Standard charts

+#### Graphing two datasets in the same graph
+Using two differently labeled y-axes is almost never a good idea.

 #### Non zero-based axes
 The traditional way of sexifying the data.
 Related: "[Charts can say anything you want them to](http://blogging.alastair.is/charts-can-say-anything-you-want-them-to/)" by Alastair Coote.